 - Validates that the notional value (

-price × amount) meets the minimum (10 USDH) unlessskipMinNotionalCheckistrue. - When
+price × amount) meets the minimum (10 USDC) unlessskipMinNotionalCheckistrue. - When

 markPxis provided, validates thatamountmeets the minimum shares threshold.